Utah Family Law Attorney

 Step 2: Schedule a Consultation

 Reach out to schedule a consultation.
-Share a brief history, discover what to expect, go over pricing, uncover where you are at in the case.
+Share a brief history, discover what to expect, go over pricing, and uncover where you are at in the case.

 Step 3: Hire Peter A. Kern Utah Family Law Attorney